 We successfully followed our plan to move step-by-step from one server to a 5 node cluster setup, then to 15 servers, and now we are scaling up through 30, 50 and up to 100 nodes.
 This puts us on the path to 1000 hits per second; a thousand users every second searching something.
 We are now in the middle of the way, running on 30 servers.
 The current experiment is for us to learn how to scale our infrastructure up, until 100 nodes.

-Right now, we have indexing capacity of 20 TB, and we are planning to have 60 TB by December.
-It is a real challenge as a typical computer stores 1 TB and copying this 1 TB from one computer to another is about 10 hours.
+Right now, we have indexing capacity of 20 TB, and we are planning to have 100 TB by the end of our scale-out experiment.
+It is a real challenge as a typical computer stores around 1 TB and copying this 1 TB from one computer to another can take hours.

 But let us walk you through what have been going on in our headquarters recently